 ABOUT

-I earned my doctoral degree in cognitive science from the department of Cognitive, Linguistic and Psychological Sciences (CLPS), Brown University, under the supervision of Prof. James Morgan.
+I received my doctoral degree in cognitive science from the department of Cognitive, Linguistic and Psychological Sciences (CLPS), Brown University, under the supervision of Prof. James Morgan.
 My dissertation work was on homophony: why some languages (like Japanese) have more words like night and knight, and how native speakers cope with those differences.

 Thank you for stopping by and have a wonderful day!